 |On this page|

-Copy the first input (source) geometry onto the points of the second input (target) geometry.
-This is very useful for populating scenes with geometry with full control over the placement of the copies.
+This is very useful for populating scenes with repeated elements such as trees, buildings, or snowflakes with full control over the placement of the copies.
+This is especially useful for copying geometry onto particles.

 For example, you can arrange copies in a spherical shape by copying them onto the points of polygonal sphere.
-Or you could copy a tree model onto the points of a Grid, then add turbulence to the grid’s points to add randomness to the placement of the trees.
+Or you could scatter points across a terrain geometry and copy trees onto the points.

 This operator is especially useful for copying geometry onto the points output from a particle system (that is, a POP network SOP).
 Whereas particle instancing displays the instanced geometry at render time (and is more efficient), using the Copy SOP gives you "real" geometry in the network that you can further manipulate.

 When you copy or instance geometry onto points, Houdini looks for specific attributes on the destination points to customize each copy/instance.
 For example, you can change the scale of each copy by creating a

 pscaleattribute on the points you copy onto.
 See instancing point attributes.

 If you need more control over the copies, you can use a For-Each loop to process each copy individually.

 Click the Copy to Points tool on the Modify tab.